ThalesXS/ThalesXS/README.md

 # Who am I?
-&nbsp; Hi there, I'm Thales, a not-so-young student at 42 Porto.
+&nbsp; Hi there, I'm Thales, a not-so-young student at 42.
 Born in _1998_ and striving to be a full-fledged developer.
 Here you'll be able to see all my academic and personal projects (~~if there are no personal projects you arrived a bit too soon~~).

-Furthermore, all the knowledge I gathered will be available in my [Notes](https://github.com/ThalesXS/Notes) project, currently only in portuguese, feel free to take a look.
+Furthermore, all the knowledge I gathered will be available in my [Notes](https://github.com/ThalesXS/Notes) project, feel free to take a look.

 ## Skills